 Why were the armies of Europe caught so badly prepared by this tactic?

-Hitler had given his full backing to Guderian.
-Ironically, he had got his idea for Blitzkrieg from two officers - one from France and one from Britain and he had copied and broadened what they had put on paper.
-In Britain and France, the cavalry regiments ruled supreme and they were adamant that the tanks would not get any influence in their armies.
+The Blitzkrieg was fundamentally about moving away from the tried and tested methods of modern warfare and creating a new, more effective doctrine.
+To that end, Hitler had given his full backing to Guderian.
+Ironically, he had got his idea for Blitzkrieg from two officers – one from France and one from Britain and he had copied and broadened what they had put on paper.
+In Britain and France, however, the cavalry regiments ruled supreme and they were adamant that the tanks would not get any influence in their armies.
 The High Commands of both countries were dominated by the old traditional cavalry regiments and their political pull was great.
 These were the type of officers despised by Hitler and he took to his Panzer officer, Guderian, over the old officers that were in the German Army (the Wehrmacht).